pengzhanbo/vuepress-theme-plume/docs/en/guide/markdown/include.md

 ## Overview

-The theme supports importing file slices in Markdown files.
+The theme supports including file snippets in Markdown files.

-Importing files is enabled by default, and you can also customize the behavior through configuration.
+File inclusion is enabled by default, and you can customize its behavior through configuration.

 ```ts title=".vuepress/config.ts"
 export default defineUserConfig({